-As further described in Note 1, Overview, Basis of Presentation and Significant Accounting Policies, the Company manages highly-customized data and materials to enable filings with the SEC on behalf of its customers as well as performs XBRL and other services.
-Clients are provided with EDGAR filing services, XBRL compliance services and translation, editing, interpreting, proof-reading and multilingual typesetting services, among other services.
+As further described in Note 1, Overview, Basis of Presentation and Significant Accounting Policies, the Company manages highly-customized data and materials to enable filings with the SEC on behalf of its customers as well as performs XBRL tagging of documents using iXBRL and other services.
+Clients are provided with EDGAR filing services, XBRL iXBRL compliance services and translation, editing, interpreting, proof-reading and multilingual typesetting services, among other services.
 The Company provides software solutions to public and private companies, mutual funds and other regulated investment firms to serve their regulatory and compliance needs, including ActiveDisclosure, Arc Suite and Venue, and provides digital document creation, online content management and print and distribution solutions.